Frequently Asked Questions - EMSCO, Inc.

 What kind of insulation is used in high voltage furnace installation?

 High voltage furnaces are typically insulated with a combination of ceramic fiber and refractory materials.
 The insulation must be able to withstand the high temperatures generated by the furnace and must also be able to resist thermal shock and chemical corrosion.
+Request a quote from EMSCO today for your high voltage furnace installation.

 What kind of refractory materials are used in high voltage furnace installation?